Jamie Mondics has joined the Treatment Advocacy Center as communications director.

 Mondics brings more than eight years of communications experience with an expertise in advocating complex public health issues that impact vulnerable populations.
 She has created communications and media strategies in both national and international environments.

-In Philadelphia, Mondics worked as a regional communications director for Know Your Care, a nonprofit organization dedicated to educating Americans about the Affordable Care Act, Medicaid and Medicare in the United States.
+In Philadelphia, Mondics worked as a regional communications director for Know Your Care, a nonprofit organization dedicated to educating Americans about the Affordable Care Act, Medicaid and Medicare.
 In this capacity, she was responsible for working with experts, spokespeople and legislators to raise public awareness of the benefits of healthcare reform.